ThomasBerranger/ThomasBerranger/README.md

 ### Hi there 👋 I'm Thomas, a french web developer full stack !

 🎓 I have first discover the web development with HTML, CSS, JS at the highschool and I made the choice to continue my studies in that way.
-During my 5 years in [YNOV Informatique](https://www.ynov-paris.com/informatique/), I had the chance to work on a lot of project on different technologies.
+During my 5 years in [YNOV Informatique](https://www.ynov-paris.com/informatique/), I had the chance to work on a lot of projects on different technologies.

 #### Stack technique
 - Langages